"

 Maryland and the Washington, DC, area are in Climate Zone 4, so the insulation levels recommended by the U.S. Department of Energy are as follows for common areas of the home:

-In many cases, more insulation can be added over the top of existing insulation to bring your home up to the recommended levels.
+In many cases, more insulation can be added over the existing insulation to bring your home up to the recommended levels.

 R-value can change over time, as well.
 Blown-in cellulose or fiberglass can settle, losing some of its R-value, and fiberglass batts will also decrease if they’re compressed.